Giulia Momoli

 Giulia Momoli (born 30 August 1981 in Asolo) is an Italian beach volleyball player.
-She and Daniela Gioria were Italian Champions in 2007, and they are currently the second best Italian couple in the FIVB World Ranking with the 20th position.
-Since 2006, Momoli has been constantly involved in the World Tour and with 72 career presences, 229 international matches and 18,573 points played she is Italy's most active beach volleyball player.
-Together with Gioria, she was trying to qualify for London 2012 Olympics.
+She and Daniela Gioria were Italian Champions in 2007, and they were the second-best Italian couple in the FIVB World Ranking with the 20th position.
+From 2006, Momoli was involved in the World Tour.
+With 72 appearances, 229 international matches, and 18,573 points played, she was Italy's most active beach volleyball player.
+Together with Gioria, she was tried to qualify for London 2012 Olympics.

 School

 She attended the first year of high school at “Cavanis” in Possagno, and from the second year (1996–97) moved to the School of Science and Technology "G. B. Quadri" in Vicenza, because she was called to play with Mosele Vicenza in the 4th Italian League.
 She graduated from the same high school in July 2000 and enrolled at the University of Padua in science of education.
 She graduated in June 2006, while she was a player in the 1st Italian League with Zoppas Conegliano (now Spes Volley Conegliano).